ON Semiconductor Corporation (ON): Skating on Thin Ice? We Know the Answer

 ON’s Market Performance

-ON stocks went up by 1.77% for the week, with a monthly jump of 0.69% and a quarterly performance of 11.62%, while its annual performance rate touched 11.34%.
-The volatility ratio for the week stands at 2.79% while the volatility levels for the past 30 days are set at 3.24% for ON Semiconductor Corporation.
-The simple moving average for the period of the last 20 days is 1.11% for ON stocks with a simple moving average of 13.12% for the last 200 days.
+ON stocks went down by -5.45% for the week, with a monthly drop of -0.43% and a quarterly performance of 3.17%, while its annual performance rate touched 7.43%.
+The volatility ratio for the week stands at 3.23% while the volatility levels for the past 30 days are set at 3.42% for ON Semiconductor Corporation.
+The simple moving average for the period of the last 20 days is -3.94% for ON stocks with a simple moving average of 7.53% for the last 200 days.

 Analysts’ Opinion of ON